 You will be allocated a student support and guidance tutor (SSGT) in addition to your academic tutor.
 Your SSGT will be able to support you to settle in at university, help with things like budgeting, time management and study skills, and direct you to other support available.
-We would encourage you to sign up to work with us as a student ambassador.
+Emotional support and wellbeing – counselling services available if you are experiencing stress or difficulty in or outside of university.

 Support we offer?